Foods With Zero Calories

 There is a God and you can eat food that won't make you fat.
-Zero calorie foods take more energy to digest and adsorb into the system than the actual energy in the food itself.
+Zero-calorie foods take more energy to digest and absorb into the system than the actual energy in the food itself.
 What does this mean?
-Some foods have less calories than the calories your body uses to process it.
+Some foods have fewer calories than the calories your body uses to process them.

 The revelation: you can eat these foods as part of your daily diet and not count their calories.
 Use a little imagination and these foods can and will rock your boat.
-So here's a few to get you started.
+So here are a few to get you started.

 - Fruits make great snacks.
 Top your breakfast cereal with raspberries and sliced apple to add bulk and flavor.